markheckmann/OpenRepGrid/.github/CONTRIBUTING.md

 *  For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.

-### Code style
+#### Code style

-*   New code should follow the tidyverse [style guide](https://style.tidyverse.org).
-    You can use the [styler](https://CRAN.R-project.org/package=styler) package to apply these styles, but please don't restyle code that has nothing to do with your PR.
+*   You should run [styler](https://CRAN.R-project.org/package=styler) to make sure your R code is formatted correctly.
+But please don't restyle code that has nothing to do with your PR.

 *  We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html), for documentation.

 *  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
    Contributions with test cases included are easier to accept.

-## Code of Conduct

-Please note that the OpenRepGrid project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project you agree to abide by its terms.